Baby Shower Checklist: Plan and Host the Perfect Shower - Baby Chick

 • Designate someone to repackage all the gifts for the expecting mom to take home.

-• Make sure that she is eating, is comfortable, and is happy. 🙂
+• Make sure that she is eating, comfortable, and happy.

 • Collect all the gifts and place them in the mother-to-be’s car or ride.

-• Give flower arrangements to the mother-to-be to take home or have the other hosts make additional arrangements.
+• Give the mother-to-be a flower arrangement to take home, or have the other hosts create additional arrangements.

-• Make sure that all guests are leaving with their party favors and coats.
+• Make sure that all guests leave with their party favors and coats.

 • Clean up plates and cups once guests are finished.